php-fig/fig-standards/bylaws/008-psr-evolution.md

 This document defines a process to be followed in updating PSR interfaces, in a way that is not breaking in regard to behavior for end users, and with an appropriate upgrade path for the consumers.

-## Terminology
+## Definitions

-Here are listed some words that are used in this document, with a brief explanation of their meaning in this context:

- * consumer: libraries and projects that implement and/or consume the code released as part of the PSR in question;
+ * **Consumer** - libraries and projects that implement and/or consume the code released as part of the PSR in question;
- * cross-compatibility: the ability for a consumer to support more than one code version of the PSR with a single release of their own;
+ * **Cross-compatibility** - the ability for a consumer to support more than one code version of the PSR with a single release of their own;
- *

 ## New releases